Code-Institute-Submissions/fed_dashboard/README.md

 reduceSum.
 However the same groups were used to aggregate totals in the stacked chart and the doughnut charts resulting in further efficiency in coding.
 In most case the dc.pluck shortcut was used rather than the return function (d) method, with the exception of a few instances in the composite charts where specific functions were written to total the individual gender type.
 Within these functions the +d syntax was used to ensure that numbers that may be represented as a string were converted into a number.
-Variable and function names were kept semantic in keeping with what needed to be produced and in relation to the datum being considered.
+(Aside: As additional belt and braces all totals and percentages returned in the charts were cross checked with a spreadsheet analysis).
 Once the dimensions and groups were derived the graphs were easily plotted using the relevant dc-class (e.g. dc.pieChart) and its methods.
 Height, widths and radii were chosen so that rendered charts would neatly visualise data, bearing in mind they also had to fit within the designated bootstrap column widths.
 Legends were used were appropriate.
 Title and label functions were used to show tooltips on the graphs in the browser window.
 The brushOn was set to false